Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 5. Select Git

-6. Under Repository URL:, enter https://github.com/CAPTAIN_USERNAME/groupXX, where again you replace XX with your group number, e.g. 02.
-NOTE: Replace CAPTAIN_USERNAME with the captain’s GitHub username.
+6. Under Repository URL:, enter https://github.com/rforbiodatascienceYY/groupXX, where again you replace YY with year and replace XX with your group number, e.g. 02.

 7. Under Project directory name:, enter lab07_git_exercises